shafr/shafr.github.io/_audio_books/single_books/the-retreat.md

 Not the best military book, not the best thriller, but has some action and original plot.

-So instead of zombies there are a clowns - people who want to infect other people and laught when they get pain.
+So instead of zombies there are a clowns - people who want to infect other people and laugh when they get pain.

 Lot's of gore, human parts, and scenes of death or destruction.